-In this article, I’m going to break down each section of the course making process and share how long it should take you to create your online course from finding your topic idea to launching your course.
-A lot of people think this takes a lot of but my goal is to show you just how fast it really can be done.
+In this article, I will break down each section of the course-making process and share how long it could take you to create your online course, from finding your topic idea to launching your course.

 #1 Finding Your Idea – 1 Day

-The first thing you need to do is find an idea for the course you want to create.
-To start I want to give you a little word of advice and that is not to make your first course some huge mega course covering everything about your topic.
+First, you need to find an idea for the course you want to create.
+First, I want to advise you not to make your first course some giant mega course covering everything about your topic.

-Instead, just pick an idea that solves a simple problem.
-For example, if want to create a course on playing darts you might want to create your first course on how to throw accurately.
+Instead, pick an idea that solves a simple problem.
+For example, if want to create a course on playing darts, you might want to create your first course on how to throw accurately.

 Related Article: You can read my full guide on how to pick a course idea here.

-The thing you don’t want do is create a course that teaches them how to win the world dart playing championship Ok I think I just made that up but you get the point.
+The thing you don’t want to do is create a course that teaches them how to win the world dart-playing championship.
+I think I just made that up, but you get the point.

-So how long does it take: With one or two hours of research you should be able to have your idea.
-For some, this step is pretty quick but this is also a place where a lot of people get hung up.
+So how long does it take: With one or two hours of research, you should have your idea.
+For some, this step is pretty quick but this is also a place where many people get hung up.
 Forward momentum is always better than picking the perfect idea.
-So just pick one and move on.
+So pick one and move on.

 #2 Outlining Your Idea – 2 Days